Aṅguttara Nikāya 10.30

 “Eso, mahārāja, vihāro saṁvutadvāro.
 Tena appasaddo upasaṅkamitvā ataramāno ālindaṁ pavisitvā ukkāsitvā aggaḷaṁ ākoṭehi; vivarissati te bhagavā dvāran”ti.

 “Great king, that’s his dwelling, with the door closed.
-Approach it quietly, without hurrying; go onto the porch, clear your throat, and knock with the latch.
+Approach it quietly, without hurrying; go onto the porch, clear your throat, and knock on the door-panel.
 The Buddha will open the door.”

 Atha kho rājā pasenadi kosalo yena so vihāro saṁvutadvāro, tena appasaddo upasaṅkamitvā ataramāno ālindaṁ pavisitvā ukkāsitvā aggaḷaṁ ākoṭesi.
 Vivari bhagavā dvāraṁ.

-So the king approached the Buddha’s dwelling, cleared his throat and knocked, and the Buddha opened the door.
+So the king approached the Buddha’s dwelling, cleared his throat and knocked on the door-panel, and the Buddha opened the door.

 Atha kho rājā pasenadi kosalo vihāraṁ pavisitvā bhagavato pādesu sirasā nipatitvā bhagavato pādāni mukhena ca paricumbati pāṇīhi ca parisambāhati nāmañca sāveti: